Understanding the risks and potential complications of cervical spinal stenosis fusion

 An alternative to open neck fusion

-For more information about the benefits of our minimally invasive stabilization surgery and the conditions we treat, please contact our Care Team at Laser Spine Institute today.
+For more information about the benefits of our minimally invasive stabilization surgery and the conditions we treat, please contact Laser Spine Institute today.
+Our team can provide you with a free MRI review* to help determine if you are a candidate for our minimally invasive spine surgery.